garciart/machine-learning-raspberry-pi/README.md

 - Temperature and Humidity Meter: $19.99
 - Universal Remote Control: $9.99

-In addition, users could add or create ad hoc sensors and actuators from simple components using wires, resistors, breadboards, etc. As a bonus, the S3 could communicate over Bluetooth, RF, and WiFi wireless networks.
+In addition, users could add or create ad hoc sensors and actuators from simple components using wires, resistors, breadboards, etc. As a bonus, the S3 could communicate over Bluetooth, RF, and Wi-Fi wireless networks.

 This device would also use machine learning, as well as rule-based, conditional logic, to analyze data on the "edge" and act on the results through actuators.
 This system would complement or replace rule-based, conditional logic systems, such as engine control units (i.e., ECU's, which use lookup tables), electronic flight control systems (i.e., EFCS's, which use flight control laws), heating, ventilation, and air conditioning (HVAC) control systems (which use target states), etc.